The Animals in Science Committee roles are

 - to advise the Secretary of State on all matters concerning the use of animals in scientific procedures

-- by exchanging information within the European Union to co-ordinate best practice
+- to exchange information within the European Union to co-ordinate best practice

 The Animals in Science Committee is responsible for providing impartial, balanced and objective advice to the Secretary of State, to animal welfare bodies and within the European Union on issues relating to the Animals (Scientific Procedures) Act 1986 as amended.